-Interest income, adjusted for amortization of premiums and acquisition costs and for the accretion of discounts, is recorded on the accrual basis to the extent that such amounts are expected to be collected.
+Interest income, adjusted for amortization of premiums and acquisition costs, the accretion of discounts and the amortization of amendment fees, is recorded on the accrual basis to the extent that such amounts are expected to be collected.
 Generally, when a loan becomes 90 days or more past due or if our qualitative assessment indicates that the debtor is unable to service its debt or other obligations, we will place the loan on non-accrual status and cease recognizing interest income on that loan until the borrower has demonstrated the ability and intent to pay contractual amounts due.
 However, we remain contractually entitled to this interest.
-Interest payments received on non-accrual loans are restored to accrual status when past due principal and interest is paid or due to a restructuring such that the interest income is deemed to be collectible, and in management's judgment, are likely to remain current.
-At March 31, 2010, one Non-Control/Non-Affiliate investment and five Control investments were on non-accrual with an aggregate cost basis of all investments in our portfolio.
-At September 30, 2009, one Non-Control/Non-Affiliate investment and four Control investments were on non-accrual with an aggregate cost basis of approximately \$10,022 or 2.8% of the cost basis of all investments in our portfolio.
+Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon management's judgment.
+Non-accrual loans are restored to accrual status when past due principal and interest are paid and, in management's judgment, are likely to remain current, or due to a restructuring such that the interest income is deemed to be collectible.
+As of June 30, 2010, two Non-Control/Non-Affiliate investments and four Control investments were on non-accrual with an aggregate cost basis of approximately \$29,430 or 9.5% of the cost basis of all investments in our portfolio.
+As of September 30, 2009, one Non-Control/Non-Affiliate investment and four Control investments were on non-accrual with an aggregate cost basis of approximately \$10,022 or 2.8% of the cost basis of all investments in our portfolio.
 Success fees are recorded upon receipt and are contractually due upon a change of control in a portfolio company.

-Paid in Kind Interest
+Paid in Kind Interest and Original Issue Discount

-Two loans in our portfolio contain PIK provisions.
+One loan in our portfolio contains a PIK provision.
 The PIK interest, computed at the contractual rate specified in each loan agreement, is added to the principal balance of the loan and recorded as interest income.
 To maintain our status as a RIC, this non-cash source of income must be paid out to stockholders in the form of distributions, even though we have not yet collected the cash.
-For the three and six months ended March 31, 2010 we recorded PIK income of \$49 and \$100, respectively.
-For the three and six months ended March 31, 2009, we recorded PIK income of \$13 and \$31, respectively.
+For the three and nine months ended June 30, 2010 we recorded PIK income of \$0 and \$100, respectively.
+For the three and nine months ended June 30, 2009, we recorded PIK income of \$15 and \$48, respectively.
+In addition, we have two loans with original issue discount ("OID").
+For the three and nine months ended June 30, 2010, we recorded OID income of \$8 and \$10, respectively, as compared to \$31 and \$206 for the three and nine months ended June 30, 2009, respectively.